chiffa/BioFlow/dev_log.rst

 - Update to CYPHER and a more recent neo4j instance accessed through bolt
     - possibility of using a periodic Cypher update (each 500-1000) instead of atomic?

-- Consider removing neo4j altogether
+- (Rejected) Consider removing neo4j altogether => Nope, it's a good persistence solution

 Cosmetic: